Gentle Palm & Foot Sweat Treatment Guide

 Ultra-Dense High-Density Injection

-In fully pain-free relaxed state, inject Botox in ultra-dense 1cm/injection pattern, perfect fingertip coverage
+In a minimal-discomfort relaxed state, inject Botox in ultra-dense 1cm/injection pattern, thorough fingertip coverage

 Immediate Return to Normal Life